CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

 Reference States
 ----------------

-To begin with, you should read the high-level docs about the reference state: :ref:`high_level_set_reference_state`.
+To begin with, you should read :ref:`the high-level docs about the reference state <high_level_set_reference_state>`.
 Those docs are also applicable to the low-level interface.

 .. warning::